y-a-v-a/node-gd/docs/index.md

 title: Node-gd Documentation
 ---

+# API

-## API
+## Version information

+This is the documentation for the 2.x version.
+The 2.x version dropped support for `gd.createSync` and `gd.createTrueColorSync`.
+Also, all functions that used to accept a callback are changed.
+They return a Promise now.
+Effort is put into respecting Node's asynchronous nature by implementing N-API's AsyncWorker classes for all gd functions that utilize file I/O.

-### Opening and creating graphic images
+# Creating and opening graphic images

-#### gd.create(width, height)
+### gd.create(width, height)

+#### Parameters

+- `width`
+  - desired width of the image to create, expects a `Number` without a fraction, e.g. `200`.
+- `height`
+  - desired height of the image, expects a `Number` without a fraction.

+#### Return value

+- `Promise`
+  - The resolved `Promise` contains an instance of `gd.Image`

-Create a new image in memory of specified size and returns a Promise for an instance of `gd.Image`.
+Create a new image in memory of specified size and returns a `Promise` for an instance of `gd.Image`.
 This is a paletted image, thus has a white background and a limited color range of at most 256 colors.

 ```javascript
 const gd = require('node-gd');